Mitch Garver Player Props: Rangers vs. Tigers

 Mitch Garver At The Plate

-- Garver is hitting .243 with four doubles, three home runs and eight walks.
+- Garver has four doubles, three home runs and nine walks while batting .243.

-- In eight games this season, Garver has picked up an RBI, with more than one RBI once.
+- In eight games this year, Garver has picked up an RBI, with more than one RBI once.

-- In eight games this season (40.0%), he has scored, including multiple runs twice.
+- In eight games this year (38.1%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.